Akash0420/Chatting-Application/README.md

-# Chatting-Application
+# Chatting-Application- ChatWave

 ## Introduction

-The Chatting Application is a Java-based desktop application that enables users to exchange text messages in real-time.
+The Chatting Application- ChatWave is a Java-based desktop application that enables users to exchange text messages in real-time.
 It utilizes Java Swing for the graphical user interface (GUI) and Socket Programming with AWT for communication between clients.

 ## Features